 In May 2020, our team at Mason-McBride was notified by an insurance carrier of a claim.
 Unfortunately, the claim involved one of our clients.

 The client’s trusted Office Manager stole more than $1,000,000 from the company.
 The insurance carrier conducted a detailed review.
-The Office Manager failed to pay the insurance premiums for the business.
+The Office Manager failed to pay the business insurance premiums.
 The coverage had been canceled for non-payment.

 Luckily, the only policy the Office Manager kept in force (paid up-to-date and active) was the commercial crime insurance policy!
 The carrier investigated the claim within eight months and paid our insured $1,000,000.
 The annual premium for the commercial crime insurance policy was in the $1,700 range.